 I think we’re riverholics.

-We want to float down another lazy river on another lovely rivership – and fall in love with another place we’ve never been.
+Why take a river cruise?
+We want to float down another lazy river on another lovely river ship – and fall in love with another part of the world we’ve never visited.

-2) River ships get you right up close to the action
+1) River ships get you close to the action

-River ships – maybe they should be called riverboats? – often tie up right in the heart of the city or village you’re visiting.
+River ships – maybe they should be called river boats? – often tie up in the heart of the city or village you’re visiting.

 Talk about convenience!
 You can literally walk to the main sights.

-We docked by a neatly manicured stretch of lawn, shaded by weeping willows, where a pair of young lovers smooched on a park bench.
+On our 10-night Seine River cruise with Scenic, we docked right in the village by a neatly manicured stretch of lawn, shaded by weeping willows, where a pair of young lovers smooched on a park bench.

 For our guided excursion, we simply walked off the ship and followed a path that meandered alongside the river, then scrambled up some rocks to see the impressive ruins of the 12th-century Chateau Gaillard built by Richard the Lionheart.